 AI and Machine Learning in Portfolio Optimization

-While the Black-Litterman model represents a major advance over traditional MPT, the investment management industry continues to evolve.
-Artificial intelligence and machine learning are increasingly being applied to portfolio optimization, offering new approaches to the age-old challenge of balancing risk and return.
+While the Black-Litterman model represents a major advance over traditional MPT, artificial intelligence and machine learning are increasingly being applied to portfolio optimization, offering new approaches to the age-old challenge of balancing risk and return.

 How AI Enhances Portfolio Optimization